IIIF/api/source/presentation/4.0/index.md

 A Scene or a Canvas may be treated as a content resource, referenced or described within the `body` of an Annotation.
 As with models and other resources, the Annotation is associated with a Scene into which the Scene or Canvas is to be nested through an Annotation `target`.
 The content resource Scene will be placed within the `target` Scene by aligning the coordinate origins of the two scenes.
 Alternately, Scene Annotations may use `PointSelector` to place the origin of the resource Scene at a specified coordinate within the `target` Scene.

 As with other resources, it may be appropriate to modify the initial scale, rotation, or translation of a content resource Scene prior to painting it within another Scene.
-Scenes associated with SpecificResources may be manipulated through the transforms described in [Transforms](transforms_section).
+Scenes associated with SpecificResources may be manipulated through the transforms described in Transforms(transforms_section).

 A simple example painting one Scene into another: